m0chael/m0chael/README.md

 ### 🔐 Current Work

-- **[Scientific Data App](https://github.com/m0chael/scientific-data-app)** This app allows you to render and visualize open data from a folder, working fully offline.
+- **[Scientific Data App](https://github.com/m0chael/scientific-data-app)** This desktop app allows you to render and visualize open data from a folder, working fully offline.
 It is licensed under **GNU GPLv3** and is provided "as-is".

 - **[A Password Manager]** Currently in development.
 An offline password vault that uses **encryption** to protect data.